-For travellers who provide a medical certificate that indicates they are unable to be vaccinated with a COVID-19 vaccine because of a medical condition, the medical certificate must include the following information:
+People coming to Australia who do not have a medical contraindication recorded in the AIR will need to show airline staff a medical certificate that indicates they are unable to be vaccinated with a COVID-19 vaccine because of a medical condition.
+The medical certificate must be in English and include the following information:

-- their name (this must match their travel identification documents) - date of medical consultation and details of their medical practitioner - details that clearly acknowledge that they have a medical condition which means they cannot receive a COVID-19 vaccination (vaccination is contraindicated).
+- their name (this must match their travel identification documents) - date of medical consultation and details of the medical practitioner - details that clearly outline that they have a medical condition which means they cannot receive a COVID-19 vaccination (vaccination is contraindicated).

 People who have received non-TGA approved or recognised vaccines should not be certified in this category and cannot be treated as vaccinated for the purposes of their travel.